How to Legally Hire Independent Contractors Worldwide

 - Form collection and electronic filing with the IRS (W-9, W-9, W-8BEN, and 1099 forms)

-- Global payroll, including multiple payment methods, local payouts, and 100 currencies covering 150+ countries
+- Global payroll, including multiple payment methods, local payouts, and currencies

 - Compliance documentation to avoid misclassification risks worldwide